 AT 19, I was your typical San Diego State University Sophomore.
 Friends, sports, fraternity and most importantly, perfect 20/20 vision.
 Then it happened, no warning, no time to prepare.
 Life began to blur.
 Over the next few months, I lost central vision in my right eye, followed closely by my left.
 The diagnosis: a rare genetic disorder called Lebers Hereditary Optic Neuropathy (LHON), a disease that affects a mere 100 people in the U.S. each year with no treatment or cure in sight.
 At first, I thought losing my vision meant forfeiting my life.
 But I soon learned that with every challenge comes an opportunity for greatness.

-NOW, I turn my attention to inspiring audiences all over the country, spreading my story of overcoming adversity and encouraging others to gain perspective in their own lives.
-I have had the privilege of being featured on ABC's 20/20, CNN.com, and MTV's True Life and I have spoken for many prestigious companies including Wells Fargo, Aflac, Honda, John Hancock and many more.
+NOW, I turn my attention to inspiring audiences all over the world, spreading my story of overcoming adversity and encouraging others to gain perspective in their own lives.
+I have had the privilege of being featured on ABC's 20/20, CNN.com, MTV's True Life and ESPN.com and I have spoken for many prestigious companies including Wells Fargo, Aflac, Honda, Kaiser permanente, John Hancock and many more.
 In each presentation, the message is: life is about making choices and if you choose to have a positive outlook, resolute purpose, and a hint of humor, anything is possible.

 WHETHER with friends, on the fairway, or in front of a packed crowd, I am still your everyday guy with an extraordinary story to tell.
 If you or your company needs inspiration, whether speaking to a large group or just making a small, personal impact, I am the inspiration you are looking for.